 Watering: To keep this plant healthy, allow the soil to dry completely before watering again.
 Water deeply until water drips through the drainage hole, then discard any excess water in the saucer.
 Never let the soil become soggy, and avoid allowing the pot to stand in water.
 Water sparingly during the winter.

-Fertilizing: Feed Dracaena pinguicula every three weeks during the growing season using a general-purpose houseplant fertilizer, diluted to half the strength recommended on the label.
+Fertilizing: Feed Dracaena pinguicula every 3 weeks during the growing season with a general-purpose houseplant fertilizer, diluted to half-strength as recommended on the label.

 Repotting: Repot the plant into a larger container when the roots outgrow the pot.
 It thrives and may produce blooms when its roots are slightly crowded.